- How Cooperation Model Influences Outsourcing Rates

 Offshore development rates in Central and Southern America range from $30 to $50, in Eastern Europe average outsourcing rates are $25-$50, in Asia and Africa offshore developers charge $18-$40.

 If you cooperate with a project outsourcing company, the offshore rates you'll have to pay for an hour of developers' work will end up being higher than the hourly rates for the same services within the extended team model.
+Study the table below to find out what are the components of offshore development rates in each cooperation model:

 |Outsourcing Rates Structure Depending on Cooperation Model|